-I thought I’d publish a quick post to tell our non-social-media followers how we’re getting along, there are a few of you out there.
+I thought I’d publish a quick post to tell our non-social-media followers how we’re getting along.

 Yesterday was just amazing.
 Boarding this vast ship, she dwarfed the other cruise liners waiting to leave the Port of Miami, enjoying our complimentary bubbles and strawberries on our private balcony and sailing away from the USA under blue skies on a bluer sea was a wonderful experience.